 High-speed innovation allowed startups like Amazon, Google, and Netflix to dominate markets.
 Yet at some point, they all faced issues familiar to established companies.
 Slow, risky releases and a rift between development (dev) and operations (ops) pushed them to adopt a radical DevOps strategy.

-Oftentimes, project teams are made up of a mess of goals, deadlines, and emotions, but only well-structured teams can turn this into a force that drives your software product and makes it stronger.
+Oftentimes, project teams are made up of a mess of goals, deadlines, and emotions.
+But only a well-structured team can turn this into a force that drives your software product and makes it stronger.

 When Elon Musk founded SpaceX with a dream to colonize Mars, few believed that in ten years the company would disrupt the whole industry.
 His approach to building rockets is called iterative development (and it can help you make better software).